 As model for woody hardwood biomass, Eucalyptus grandis pre-treated by steam explosion (EGSE) (200 °C for 5 min), provided by the Forest Institute, University of British Columbia, Canada was also tested.

-Unless otherwise indicated, biomass samples (2% w/v) were treated with 1 μM SilA or sLac in 2 ml 50 mM Tris-HCl, pH 8.0, in the presence or absence of 2 mM PhCOOH, as redox mediator.
+Unless otherwise indicated, biomass samples (2% w/v) were treated with 1 μM SilA or sLac (final concentration 15.5 U/ml) in 2 ml 50 mM Tris-HCl, pH 8.0, in the presence or absence of 2 mM PhCOOH, as redox mediator.
 Samples were incubated at 120 rpm and 30 ºC (for sLac) or 50 ºC (for SilA) for 48 h.
 Following incubation, the insoluble portion of the biomass was removed via centrifugation (20 min at 3100× g).

-For acid precipitable polymeric lignin (APPL) extraction, the soluble portion was filtered through a 0.45 μm membrane filter (Whatman) and acidified, using HCl (10% final concentration).
+For acid precipitable polymeric lignin (APPL) extraction, the soluble portion was filtered through a 0.45 μm membrane filter (Whatman, GE Healthcare, UK) and acidified, using HCl (10% final concentration).
 Precipitated enzyme and lignin (APPL) upon acidification were collected via centrifugation (8 min at 3100× g), dried and weighted.
 The supernatant was analyzed by gass chromatography- mass spectrometry (GC-MS) (detailed below) and/or reverse-phase HPLC to identify and/or quantify the LDACs.
-For quantification of LDACs by HPLC, standard curves in a range of 5 to 100 µM were done for 4-hydroxybenzoate, vanillate, syringate, p-coumarate and ferulate.
+For quantification of LDACs by HPLC, standard curves in a range of 5 to 100 µM were done for 4-hydroxybenzoate, vanillate, syringate, p-coumarate and ferulate (all from Sigma-Aldrich, St. Louis, USA).
 Standards and samples were run in an Agilent 1100 System (Agilent, CA, USA) and a UV detector using an Eclipse XDB – C18 column 250 × 4.6 mm (Agilent, CA, USA).
 The column was operated at 0.8 ml min−1 and the sample was eluted using a gradient of 1% acetic acid to 40% acetonitrile in 40 min, then to 70% acetonitrile in 45 min, and 100% acetonitrile in 50 min of total run.
-Data from biological and technical replicates were averaged.
+Data from three biological replicates were averaged.

 Gas chromatography- mass spectrometry analysis